olemesser/EAD/README.md

 <!-- badges: end -->

-The numerical EAD framework generates firm environments according to the Extended Axiomatic Design (EAD) introduced by Mertens (2020).
+The numerical EAD framework generates firm environments according to the Extended Axiomatic Design (EAD) introduced by Mertens (2020), Meßerschmidt et al. (2020) and Schmidt et al. (2021).
 The simulation model is explained in Meßerschmidt (forthcoming).
 The framework adapts some function from the cost system design framework by Anand et al. (2019).
 The original code in C# is available under
 <https://github.com/vanand74/CostSystemSim>.

 ## Installation